 BlogMoving to Colombia

-How to sell used strollers, cribs, and baby car seats in Colombia (Safety Guide)
+How to sell used baby strollers, cribs, and car seats in Colombia (Safety Guide)

 Selling second-hand baby items is an excellent way to reclaim space and money.
 Learn the safety rules and how to list them quickly.